 The key here is to sell it.
 A quick move to third will make it less likely that the runner at first takes off.
 And the third baseman then needs to be quick in making his throw to second.

 Considerations: Feel free to try this multiple times in a row to try and bait the runner on first base.
+You can also run this play later in the game if you didn’t throw through to second when this situation came up earlier.
+The team may be more comfortable sending the runner from first.

 The Execution: The defense acts as though a throw is being made to second to get the runner stealing.
 The second baseman and shortstop both get into base set-up position.
 A quick, strong throw is made to the pitcher.
 If the runner at third ventures too far off the base, the pitcher makes a play on him.